stephwills/docker-neo4j/README.md

 1. A directory to mount for the generated Neo4j database (i.e. `~/neo4j-container-graph`)

->   You may need to remove the `--ignore-missing-nodes` command option in the
+>   You will need to change the `--ignore-missing-nodes` command option in the
-    batch loader script if you have one that was built for neo4j v3.
+    batch loader script to `--skip-bad-relationships` if you have a script that was compiled for neo4j v3.

 With directories and data in place you should be able to start the database with the following docker command: -